space-rock/jsonrpc/CODE_GENERATION.md

 # Code Generation Guide

-This guide explains the code generation system used in @space-rock/jsonrpc, which automatically generates TypeScript types, Zod schemas, and tests from the NEAR Protocol OpenAPI specification.
+This guide explains the code generation system used in @space-rock/jsonrpc, which automatically generates TypeScript types, Valibot schemas, and tests from the NEAR Protocol OpenAPI specification.

 ## Table of Contents